 Time for another dress!
-I usually sew maxi dresses for myself because they’re my favorite, but with the weather is warming up I wanted something a little lighter, so I this week I whipped up a midi length dress.
+I usually sew maxi dresses for myself because they’re my favorite, but the weather is warming up and I wanted something a little lighter, so I this week I whipped up a midi length dress.
 I used my free classic tee pattern as the base for this extremely easy-to-sew dress.

 I found some more floral brushed polyester spandex fabric on Etsy – I love this stuff!
 It’s the same type of fabric that I used for the classic tee maxi dress, just in a different color.
 It’s lightweight without being clingy and it’s also extremely soft.

 This dress was super easy to sew.
 I simply added length to the classic tee pattern and added some elastic around the waistline and that was it!

 I kept the curved hem from the tee shirt pattern which I think turned out pretty cute.

 To make this dress, you’ll need 2 yards of 60 inch wide knit (stretchy) fabric.
 Wash and dry your fabric before beginning.